 Do not eat or drink anything until a SCC healthcare provider tells you it’s okay.
 You may need certain tests that can’t be done if you recently had anything to eat or drink.Back to top

 Will I always be admitted to the hospital after coming to the SCC?

 No. Where you go after coming to the SCC will be based on your medical and surgical history, physical exam, and test results.
-After coming to the SCC, you may go home, be transferred to a local hospital, or be transferred to MSK’s UCC.
+After coming to the SCC, you may go home, be transferred to a local hospital, or be transferred to MSK’s Urgent Care Center (UCC).
 A SCC healthcare provider will talk with you about what’s right for you.Back to top

 Will my MSK oncologist know that I came to the SCC?

 Yes.
 Once all your test results are available, your SCC healthcare provider will contact your oncologist.
 They’ll tell your oncologist what happened during your SCC visit.
 If your oncologist isn’t available, your SCC healthcare provider will contact the doctor on call (covering) for your oncologist.

 Your oncologist probably won’t see you while you’re in the SCC.Back to top

 Your SCC healthcare provider and nurse will:

 - Talk with you about your current situation.